DiSPA: Differential Substructure-Pathway Attention for Drug Response Prediction: Conclusion

 \section{Conclusion}

-We presented DiSPA, a differential cross--attention framework for integrating pathway--level gene expression and substructural drug representations in drug response prediction.
-The model achieves strong predictive performance and learns coherent pathway–substructure attention patterns without relying on explicit drug–target information.
-These representations enable structured analysis of drug response with respect to chemical and pathway--level biological context.
+We presented DiSPA, a differential cross-attention framework for integrating pathway-level gene expression and substructural drug representations in drug response prediction.
+The model achieves strong predictive performance and learns coherent pathway-substructure attention patterns without relying on explicit drug-target information.
+These representations enable structured analysis of drug response with respect to both chemical and pathway-level biological context.
+Overall, DiSPA provides a unified framework for learning structured representations across chemical and biological modalities, and establishes a principled basis for future studies on cross-dataset generalization, multimodal integration, and systematic evaluation of attention-based pharmacogenomic models.